devnewton/passgrid/README.md

 ## Build and run demo using [docker](https://www.docker.com/)

+Run the following commands:

     docker build --tag=passgrid https://github.com/devnewton/passgrid.git
     docker run -p 8080:8080 passgrid

+Then access to the passgrid application using a web browser on http://localhost:8080

 ## Build, run and deploy manually